patricklafrance/shelby/README.md

 There is severals event that occurs during the lifeycle of a view model that you can hook too.
 You can hook to those events by providing handlers when you are defining a view model or, most of them can be provided globally, i.e. that they will be called **when the event occurs in any view models**.

-##### Provide an handler by view model definition
+To provide an handler for a specific model, all you got to do, is to override the function that correspond to the event when you are defining your view model.

     Shelby.ViewModel.extend({
         _beforeBind: function() {
         }
     });

-To see all the events available, see the view models API section.
+To see all the events that you can hook to, see the view models API section.

 ### Native extenders